zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

 ### [3] Check whether the script works

 Use the AWS KMS console to test whether your username is the key administrator and key user.

+**NOTE**: After you log into the console, you perform the test by showing the policy you create, i.e., which ARN is the key administrator and which ARN is the key user.

 ### [4] Use the created KMS key for encryption/decryption